24Ryou/Codewars/codewars.md

     return [x if x%2 == 0 else odd.pop() for x in source_array]
 ```
 # Square Every Digit
 Welcome.
 In this kata, you are asked to square every digit of a number and concatenate them.

 For example, if we run 9119 through the function, 811181 will come out, because 9<sup>2</sup> is 81 and 1<sup>2</sup> is 1.

-**Note:** The function accepts an integer and returns an integer
-Welcome.
-In this kata, you are asked to square every digit of a number and concatenate them.

-For example, if we run 9119 through the function, 811181 will come out, because 9<sup>2</sup> is 81 and 1<sup>2</sup> is 1.